educhain0796/Edu-Credential/README.md

-# 🌱 CareerChain
+# 🌱 EduCRED

-CareerChain is your decentralized career passport.
+EduCRED is your decentralized career passport.
 Turn your learning, skills, and experience into verifiable on-chain assets.
 No more fake resumes.
 No more lost certificates.
 Just truth, ownership, and rewards. 💼🔗